slongfield/wolfwig/notes/devlog.md

 ### Scripting

-* I should add a scripting interfacea
+* I should add a scripting interface
 * romhacking.net
  * Looks like colorizing games is a popular hack.